rforbiodatascience23/group_14_package/README.md

 # Overview

-The package **`molecbio`** consists of various functions intended to replicate the central dogma of molecular biology and additional functions to assist the management and visualization of the analysis.
+The package **`molecbio`** consists of various functions intended to mimic the central dogma of molecular biology, namely the highly specific process of assembling amino acids into peptide sequences in accordance with a given DNA sequence.
+Additional functions are included in this package to assist in the management and visualization of the analysis.

 # Implementation